NOTRE DAME TOURS

 DAY 03

-After breakfast, you travel to Sarria, a sacred gateway where many pilgrims entrust their final steps
+After breakfast, you travel to Sarria, a sacred gateway where many pilgrims entrust their final steps toward Santiago to God’s loving providence.
+Your walk begins in Foncebadón.
+Though its ancient hospice and church now rest in quiet ruin, they still echo with centuries of whispered prayers.

-simple yet profound symbol of burdens surrendered to Christ.
+From there, you ascend to the revered Cruz de Ferro.
+At the foot of this Iron Cross, you place a stone, a simple yet profound symbol of burdens surrendered to Christ.
 Your journey continues to O Cebreiro, the mountain village of the Eucharistic Miracle, where the Lord strengthened a doubting heart through His Real Presence.

-before the ancient fortress ruins, and enter the quiet peace of the Monastery of La Magdalena.
-The day
+Upon returning to Sarria, walk prayerfully along Rúa Maior, visit the Church of Santa Mariña, stand before the ancient fortress ruins, and enter the quiet peace of the Monastery of La Magdalena.
+The day concludes in grateful rest, renewed in spirit and strengthened in faith.

 Pictured above: Cruz de Ferro